The best Baby Gifts – That Are actually Affordable!

 I am so thankful to the person who suggested nursing tanks to me!
 After both of my babies were born, I practically lived in them for at least the first few weeks.

-When both you and your baby are new to nursing, you need a little extra coverage when you’re out, and when you’re home in private, the freedom the tank gives you to nurse unhindered.
+When you and your baby are new to nursing, you need a little extra coverage when you’re out, and when you’re home in private, the tank gives you the freedom to nurse unhindered.

-My favorite tanks we Motherhood, and one from target that appears to have been discontinued.
+My favorite tanks are Motherhood, and one from Target that appears to have been discontinued.
 Boo!